ossf/osv-schema/docs/schema.md

 The `related` field gives a list of IDs of closely related vulnerabilities, such
 as:
 - A similar but completely different vulnerability.
-- A similar OSV entry that bundles multiple distinct vulnerabilities in the same entry.
-- Cases that do not satisfy the strict definition of `aliases`.
+- Cases that do not satisfy the strict definition of `aliases` or `upstream`.

 Related vulnerabilities are symmetric but not transitive.